 Here is a list of the 38 remedies with examples of how they relate to dogs and cats.
 As there are 38 remedies, there are thousands of combinations available so you may wish to book a consultation to help you choose the best blend of flower remedies for your pet.

-If you wish more information or a consultation, pleas e-mail firstname.lastname@example.org and I will get back to you within 48 hours.
+If you wish more information or a consultation, please e-mail firstname.lastname@example.org and I will get back to you within 48 hours.

-You may choose up to seven remedies to make a personal blend for your pet and I will make up a treatment bottle and post it to a UK address (£12.50).
+You may choose up to seven remedies to make a personal blend for your pet and I will make up a treatment bottle and post it to a UK mainland address (£16.00).
+Order from the online shop on this website.
+You may choose to have the remedies preserved in brandy or glycerine.
+Please let me know when you order.

 For a more detailed description of the remedies and examples of how they are used to help animals, there are two very good books by Stefan Ball and Judy Ramsell Howard, Bach Flower Remedies for Animals: The definitive guide to treating animals with the Bach Remedies and Emotional Healing for Cats.